bjaan/AMPi-Display/README.md

 * Clear audio using build-in pre-amp and audio transformers, to allow full galvanic separation between the external audio equipment and AMPi
 * Computer-controlled interface that controls screen, the power of and the service running on the built-in audio streaming device
 * Built-in power supply
 * AirPlay playback using [**Shairport Sync**](https://github.com/mikebrady/shairport-sync).
-AMPi identifies itself as a AirPlay network player where you can connect your iPhone or Mac to play music.
-You can also use iTunes on Windows 10 to play music or route your audio to AMPi using [**TuneBlade**](http://www.tuneblade.com/)
+AMPi identifies itself as a AirPlay network player, where your iPhone or iTunes on a Mac can be connected to, to play music.
+You can also use iTunes on Windows 10 to play music through AirPlay or route your audio to AMPi using [**TuneBlade**](http://www.tuneblade.com/)
 * Bluetooth 4.2 Playback, this overrides everything and directly accessible after power-up
 * Pandora.com music player (WIP), using [Pianobar](https://github.com/PromyLOPh/pianobar)